luisalvesmartins/signlanguageavatar/README.md

 2. option to select different models
 3. define playback speed
 4. playback sentences
+5. add model with face expressions

 Project Voice to Text:
 1. <s>Voice to text - transform voice to text</s> (done)
 2. <s>Translate the text to an abstract langugage used to represent the signs</s> (done)
 3. Deliver the signs to the end user

-Far fetched:
+Far fetched
+- Reuse poses to compose words
+- Replicate face expressions from webcam
-1. Replicate movements from webcam
+- Replicate movements from webcam

 ### Notes
 List of Requisites for a sustainable solution: